victoriamccabe/Python-Projects/Tkinter/Branches open_close/README.md

 ## Requirements

 - Python 3
-- `tkinter` (included in standard Python)
+- 'tkinter' (included in standard Python)
-- A separate module called `Time_func.py` with required functions.
+- A separate module called 'Time_func.py' with required functions.

 ## How to Run

-Make sure `Time_func.py` is in the same directory as the main script.
+Make sure 'Time_func.py' is in the same directory as the main script.